Stanley Black & Decker Inc at Robert W Baird Global Industrial C

 Timothy Ronald Wojs - Robert W. Baird & Co.
 Incorporated, Research Division - Senior Research Analyst

+Stanley is the world's largest tool company and they own several leading brands, including DEWALT, CRAFTSMAN and STANLEY as well as Black & Decker and LENOX.

-So from the company, we have CEO, Don Allan; we have Dennis Lange, who's VP of IR; and then we have Christina Francis, who's somewhere in the audience.
-So we're going to start with, I think, about 10 minutes of prepared remarks with Don, and then we'll go into Q&A. So with that, the floor is yours, Don.
+From the company on stage here we have EVP and CFO, Pat Hallinan, and then we have Christina Francis, who's Director of IR.
+We're going to start with a few slides from Pat, and then we'll hop into Q&A. So with that, I'll turn the floor to Pat.

 Stanley Black & Decker Inc at Robert W Baird Global Industrial Conference Transcript